 There are different types of fins: closed foot or open foot, split or paddle and long or short.

-- you can wear boots which allows walking without pain on a beach full of shells
+- you can wear boots, which allow walking without pain on a beach full of shells

-- they are adjustable, so they are a better fit
+- they are adjustable, so they are a better fit, and my partner can use them if need be.

-I prefer the traditional paddle fins because of the way I swim: I like to alternate common stroke and frog kicks.
-Split fins are also a new technology that costs more money: for the same budget, you’ll get better paddle fins than split fins.
+I prefer the traditional paddle fins because of the way I swim: I like to alternate common kicks and frog kicks.
+Split fins are also a new technology that costs more money.
+For the same budget, you’ll get better paddle fins than split fins.
 I recommend hiring both types to figure out which one is the most adapted to the way you swim.
 If you swim for long and want to save energy, maybe you’ll like the split fins as it’s easier to swim with smaller and quicker small kicks with these fins.

 Short fins are actually great for beginners: it’s easier to kick, and there is less risk of damaging the surrounding environment (or people).
 But although it feels harder to kick with long fins, it’s often more efficient.
 So long story short: long fins for long snorkeling sessions, short fins for short ones!